 [Section 38B inserted by No. 42 of 2004 s.
 159(11).]

-39. Protection of members of Commission, Insurance Commission and members of Committee
+39. Protection of members of Insurance Commission and WorkCover WA’s governing body

 An action or proceeding, civil or criminal, does not lie against a member of WorkCover WA’s governing body or against the Insurance Commission for or in respect of any act or thing done in good faith under or purportedly under this Act by that member or by the Insurance Commission.